 The Aeolian Islands (or Eolie) are a volcanic group of seven islands in the Tyrrhenian Sea, which is north of Sicily.
 They are not the easiest to reach but definitely worth the effort!
 They are comprised of Stromboli, Lipari, Panarea, Salina, Vulcano, Filicudi and Alicudi – the last two being the smallest of the islands.

-We stayed in both Panarea and Lipari and visited Salina and Vulcano on day trips by boat.
+We stayed in Panarea, Lipari and Salina and visited Vulcano on a day trip by boat.
 Panarea is fairly small – they don’t allow any vehicles, apart from the little luggage vans – but it’s full of life!
 I’d recommend staying 3 to 4 nights as there’s not that much to do, apart from swim.

-Lipari is a much bigger island with more to do and see.
+Lipari is the biggest island, and Salina is the second biggest, so there’s more to do and see on both isalnds.
 There are a lot more shops and restaurants as well as some museums.

 If you’re planning a two week holiday in the Aeolian islands, you’ll have enough time to visit most of the islands.
 This is definitely more of a beach island holiday though so bear that in mind.
 One of the best things we did when visiting was to do a day trip to Vulcano and climb up to the mouth of the volcano.
 It was such a unique experience!

-Syracuse is around 60 km from Catania and evens boasts its own little island, Ortiga.
+Syracuse, or Siracusa as the Italians call it, is around 60 km from Catania and evens boasts its own little island called Ortiga.
 Steeped in history, Syracuse is an architectural delight as well as an exciting city for history buffs.
 What I love about it is that it combines both city and beach so you get the best of both worlds.

 Be sure to visit the Syracuse Duomo (Cathedral) as it is truly magnificent and dates back to the 7th century.
 Syracuse also has a castle – the Maniace Castle – which sits at its southern tip.
 Also check out Apollo’s Temple, which dates back to the 6th century and is the oldest Doric temple in Sicily.